awwad/uptane/README.md

 >>> dd.add_target_to_director(new_target_fname, filepath_in_repo, vin, ecu_serial)
 >>> dd.write_to_live()
 ```
-As a result of the above attack, the Director will instruct ECU 11111 in vehicle 111 to install file5.txt
+As a result of the attack above, the Director will instruct ECU 11111 in vehicle 111 to install file5.txt
 Since this file is not on (and validated by) the Image Repository, the Primary will refuse to download it
 (and a Full Verification Secondary would likewise refuse it even if a compromised Primary delivered it
 to the Secondary).

-#### *Running an Arbitrary Package Attack on the Image repository w/ no compromised keys*
+#### *Running an Arbitrary Package Attack on the Image repository w/ no Compromised Keys*

 ```
 >>> do.arbitrary_package_attack(new_target_fname)